LintaoAmons/innote-ref.obsidian/README.md

 ## Todo

+- [ ] Change the REFs to more bueatiful ⓵ ⓶ ⓷ ...
 - [ ] Add `code block` recognisation, and insert ref as comment into code line end.
 - [x] Maybe `Insert or Jump to next ref` ---> `Insert at line end OR Jump to next ref`